jordan-mace/solaredge-ui/README.md

 Backend API written in Go with the ability to cache specific requests.

 ## Backend
+The backend runs on port 8080 while the frontend runs on port 3000.

 ### Setup
 To get started, you'll need to get your site ID and your API Key.